Quality of Water Impacts Human Health

 Rivers, lakes, streams, wetlands, and groundwater are all connected.
 The water flowing in waterways can come from groundwater migrating into the riverbed.
 The Floridan aquifer system underlies all of Florida and is the primary source of potable groundwater for much of the state.

 There are four main stages in the water cycle; 1. evaporation, 2. condensation, 3. precipitation, and 4. collection.
 Water is continually circulating, and the water we consume comes from two primary sources: groundwater and surface water.

 Threats to Water

 Water flow is the lifeblood of the springs.
 People can harm the springs by pumping too much water from the aquifer and by putting fertilizers and pollutants on the land.
 The biggest consumer of water is landscape irrigation.
-Issues impacting the health of the springs include population growth, growing demand for groundwater, introduction of pollutants (lawn care, development, consumption and overuse, illegal dumping, livestock farming, golf courses, etc.).
+Issues impacting the health of the springs include population growth, growing demand for groundwater, the introduction of pollutants (lawn care, development, consumption, and overuse, illegal dumping, livestock farming, golf courses, etc.).
 There is a strain on the state's aquifer system.

 What Kind of Water Projects Can I Start

 When you invest in clean water, you create a solution that's unique to your community